Twitch0125/Twitch0125.github.io/content/blog/rambling-truth-and-programming.md

+---
+title: Rambling about Truth and Programming
+description: A flow of consciousness from a weird mood I was in one morning.
+created: 2025-07-01
+---
+:date{:date=created}

 #  Truth And Programming

-The following is a flow of Consciousness I had one morning right after waking up.
+The following is a flow of Consciousness I had one morning right after waking up a few weeks ago.

 It might not make any sense and I don't want to edit it because frankly I don't know what I was talking about for some of it.

-But I had some neat eureka moments.
-May you have your own eureka moments or otherwise enjoy the ramblings of a madman.
+But I had some neat revelations.
+Maybe you'll have some too, otherwise enjoy the ramblings of a madman.

 **BEGIN RAMBLINGS**